monabomble/monabomble.github.io/_posts/2025-07-11-unlocking-linksys-velop.md

 # syscfg set fwup_softsku_name MX42
 ```

 Ta-da.
 Now the check will pass and we can install retail images again.
-Using the instructions linked above we can flash stock Linksys firmare and then using the 'CA settings' (casupport) trick, we can manually upgrade the device to the latest OpenWRT image.
+Using the instructions linked above we can flash stock Linksys firmware and then using the 'CA settings' (casupport) trick, we can manually upgrade the device to the latest OpenWRT image.
 Phew!

 As is the point of this blog, I hope this either helps you with your own de-branding project or you found it somewhat interesting.
 If you've found an easier way to do this drop me an email (I don't 'do' Twitter/X/MechaHitler) or alternatively post something in the [Linksys Velop Reddit thread](https://www.reddit.com/r/LinksysVelop).
 I'm sure your effort will be much appreciated.